thiagomarquesrocha/Kaio-machine-learning-human-face-detection/README.md

 ### Code

 Template code is provided in the `kaio/kaio.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `detect.csv` and `training.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+You will also be required to use the included `visuals.py` Python file and the `detect.csv`, `training.csv`, and `training_wo_outliers.csv` dataset file to complete your work.

 ### Run